 Step 3.
 Cooking

 In a large pot, sauté the vegetables in olive oil until translucent.
 Add the fish scraps and cover with cold water.
-Bring to a boil and then reduce heat, letting it simmer for 20-30 minutes, constantly skimming off any foam that forms on the surface.
+Bring to a boil, then reduce the heat and simmer for 20-30 minutes, skimming off any foam that rises to the surface.

 Step 4.
 Filtering and preservation

-When the broth has finished cooking, strain it through a fine sieve, pressing the solids well to extract all the juice.
-Then, let it cool to room temperature and refrigerate until ready to use, or freeze in portions.
+Once the broth has finished cooking, strain it through a fine-mesh sieve, pressing the solids well to extract all the juice.
+Then, let it cool to room temperature and refrigerate until ready to use, or freeze it in portions.

 Main characteristics of fish broth

-By cooking for longer and with more water, fish stock typically produces a greater volume of liquid.
-This makes it ideal for recipes that require a significant amount of stock, such as fish soups or stews.
+By cooking for a longer time and with more water, fish stock typically produces a larger volume of liquid.
+This makes it ideal for recipes that require a considerable amount of stock, such as soups or fish stews.

 Versatility in ingredients

-Fish stock allows for greater flexibility in the ingredients used.
-In addition to white fish, you can also include blue fish, shellfish, and even seaweed, resulting in a more varied and robust flavor.
+Fish stock allows for greater flexibility in terms of ingredients.
+In addition to white fish, oily fish, shellfish, and even seaweed can be included, resulting in a more varied and robust flavor.

 Step 2.
 Preparing vegetables

-As with the fish stock , prepare a base of roughly chopped vegetables.
+Just like with the fish fumetPrepare a base of roughly chopped vegetables.
 Onion, leek, carrot, and celery are essential.
-You can also add a ripe tomato to add a touch of acidity.
+You can also add a ripe tomato for a touch of acidity.

 Place all the ingredients in a large pot and sauté for a couple of minutes.
 Add the shrimp and prawn heads and brown them lightly.
 You can crush them to release their juices.

 Next, cover with cold water.
-Bring to a boil, then reduce heat and let it simmer for 45-60 minutes.
-Skim off the foam regularly and, at the end, strain the broth to obtain a clear liquid.
+Bring to a boil, then reduce the heat and simmer for 45-60 minutes.
+Skim off any foam regularly, and finally, strain the broth for a clear liquid.

-Leftover fish stock is a culinary treasure that shouldn't be wasted.
-An excellent alternative is to freeze it in small portions, such as in ice cube trays, ready for future recipes.
+Leftover fish stock is a culinary treasure that shouldn't go to waste.
+An excellent alternative is to freeze it in small portions, such as in ice cube trays, so you have it ready for future recipes.
 You can also use it as a base for quick soups, light sauces, or even for cooking rice or pasta.

-Another creative idea is to reduce the broth to a concentrate that you can use as a condiment to enhance the flavor of seafood stews or sautéed dishes.
+Another creative idea is to reduce the broth to a concentrate that you can use as a seasoning to enhance the flavor of stews or seafood stir-fries.
 You can even experiment with using it in seafood cocktails.

 When is it advisable to use fish stock and when is it advisable to use fumet?

 Ultimately, the choice between fish stock and fumet will depend on your personal taste and the dish you want to prepare.
-Fumet, with its more concentrated and refined flavor, is ideal for delicate dishes where the flavor of the fish should stand out, such as in fine sauces, seafood risottos, or gourmet paellas.
+Fumet, with its more concentrated and refined flavor, is ideal for delicate dishes where the taste of the fish should shine, such as in fine sauces, seafood risottos, or gourmet paellas.

-On the other hand, fish stock is more versatile and adapts well to recipes that require a deep-sea flavor without overpowering the other ingredients.
+On the other hand, fish stock is more versatile and works well in recipes that require a rich, seafood flavor without overpowering the other ingredients.
 It's perfect for soups, fish stews, and family paellas where a balanced but not overpowering flavor is desired.

-So, whether you're looking for the intensity of a fumet or the versatility of a broth, the most important thing is to enjoy the process and the flavors created in the kitchen.
-And if you want to surprise your loved ones with an authentic, hassle-free paella, we invite you to visit our website.
+So, whether you're looking for the intensity of a fumet or the versatility of a broth, the most important thing is to enjoy the process and the flavors that are created in the kitchen.
+And if you want to surprise your loved ones with an authentic paella without any fuss, we invite you to visit our website.

-At El Paeller, we offer a wide variety of wood-fired broths and stocks made with 100% natural , top-quality ingredients.
-Don't wait any longer; place your order today!
+At El Paeller, we offer a wide variety of Broths and fumet cooked over wood with 100% natural ingredients And top quality.
+Don't wait any longer and place your order today!